Understanding consent for photography

 We’re getting so used to having our picture taken—whether by friends, family or even ourselves—that you’d be forgiven for thinking it was no big deal.
 However, just because smartphone technology has changed, that doesn’t mean UK data protection law treats privacy in relation to photos any less seriously.

 Understanding consent for photography is essential for organisations planning to capture, store and use images of individuals, groups and employees.
+This article delves into everything, from definitions and examples through to actionable tips for your business to consider.

 GDPR and photography